socomsystems/documentation/user_manual/files/access_webgui.rst

 Creating or uploading files and directories
 -------------------------------------------

-Upload or create new files or folders directly in a Nextcloud folder by clicking on the *New* button in the Files app.
+Upload or create new files or folders directly in a cyfrSpaces folder by clicking on the *New* button in the Files app.

 .. figure:: ../images/files_page-6.png